Spencer Steer Player Props: Reds vs. Braves

-The Cincinnati Reds and Spencer Steer, who went 2-for-4 with a double and an RBI last time out, battle Kyle Wright and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.
+Spencer Steer -- 3-for-4 with a double and two RBI in his last game -- will be in action for the Cincinnati Reds versus the Atlanta Braves, with Spencer Strider on the mound, on April 12 at 7:20 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4 with a double and an RBI) against the Braves.
+In his last appearance, he had three hits (going 3-for-4 with a double and two RBI) against the Braves.

 Spencer Steer Game Info & Props vs. the Braves